wwivbbs/docs/installwindows.md

 You navigate these INIT forms with the arrow keys and ENTER key.
 Hit ESC to Exit the forms and save your changes.
-NOTE: All the changes you make are saved when you exit.
+**NOTE: **All the changes you make are saved when you exit.
 But, you can always change it back later.

 For a Quick Setup change the following fields to your preferences.

-System Password
+* System Password
-System Name
+* System Name
-Sysop Name
+* Sysop Name

 Type ESC to exit back to the main menu
 On the Main Menu hit ESC or Q to exit INIT

 From the command prompt at c:\wwiv

-Run WWIV5TelnetServer.exe
-The WWIV5 Telnet Server application will start.
+* Run WWIV5TelnetServer.exe & The WWIV5 Telnet Server application will start.
-Under the Server Menu select Preferences.
+* Under the Server Menu select Preferences.
-Change WWIV Executable to: c:\wwiv\bbs.exe
+* Change WWIV Executable to: c:\wwiv\bbs.exe
-Change Home Directory to c:\wwiv
+* Change Home Directory to c:\wwiv
-Click OK to close the Preferences dialog.
+* Click OK to close the Preferences dialog.

 ### Create the SYSOP account

 Under the Server menu, select Run Local Node
-NOTE: This starts a local copy of the WWIV BBS without opening up connections for outside users.
+**NOTE: **This starts a local copy of the WWIV BBS without opening up connections for outside users.

 This is the Waiting For Caller (WFC) Screen.